 - 5 things you can see.
 Look around you.
 What do you see?
-Look for objects you haven't noticed before.
-You may observe patterns of light on the ground or watch the weather changing outside. - 4 things you can feel.
+Look for objects you have never noticed before, observing patterns of light on the ground, or watching the changing weather outside. - 4 things you can feel.
 Bring your attention to the different textures and surfaces around you.
 Notice the weight of your clothes on your body or how your feet feel in your shoes.
-Some people find it helpful to run their hands under tap water for a few seconds, alternating between cool and warm temperatures. - 3 things you can hear.
+Some people find it helpful to run their hands under tap water for a few seconds, alternating between cool and warm temperatures.

+- 3 things you can hear.
 Focus on what you can hear around you.
 Notice sounds like the buzz of nearby traffic, the hum of a fan, or maybe the wind rustling through the trees.
 If you have headphones, you can put them on and play calming music. - 2 things you can smell.
 Think about familiar smells you find soothing.
-Do you have a favorite scented candle you can light, or a fragrant hand lotion you can apply?
+Do you have a favorite scented candle you can light or a fragrant hand lotion you can apply?
 Notice the smells around you, like newly cut grass or the aroma of a hot cup of tea or coffee. - 1 thing you can taste.
 What is something that you can easily taste?
 Consider chewing a piece of gum, taking a sip of a flavored beverage, or letting a mint slowly dissolve on your tongue.